poijqwef/graphs/README.md

 I will find feature channels for users given a depth and a starting point.

-ex: python setup.py install && graphFeaturedChannels -rootChannel <a user> -depth 3
+ex: python setup.py install && graphFeaturedChannels -rootChannel stefbot -depth 2

 You need to install "dot" (graphviz)